dad98253/parsehelptoc/README.md

 See frames.html-save for an example of how I used the above table of contents html to reference a (sanitized*) copy of my Windows html help files.

-*sanitized => If your Windows help files use Microsoft's Active X macros, you'll either need to come up with a substitute Javascript macro or just ignore those features...
+<i>*sanitized => If your Windows help files use Microsoft's Active X macros, you'll either need to come up with a substitute Javascript macro or just ignore those features...
 You may also run into some funny buisness with default folder refernces made by the Windows html Help Viewer.
 Ie, you'll need to check each web help page and make sure that all of the links work as expected...
-But, you'd do that anyway, right?
+But, you'd do that anyway, right?</i>